 While Canvas is ahead of other learning management systems when it comes to accessiblilty, part of ensuring a platform is as accessible as possible takes place during the content creation.
-So, while Canvas itself is 508-compliant, with homogenous color schemes across the board, clean designs, tab-naviagable menus - if a user takes the time to follow their example - clear design in creating Canvas pages, modules, and so on - then both platform and created content will be accessible.
-At the end of the day, though - what this really means is getting into the habit of generating alternate text.
+Canvas itself is 508-compliant, with homogenous color schemes across the board, clean designs, and tab-navigatable menus.
+If a user takes the time to follow this example, choosing clear designs in creating Canvas pages, modules, and so on, then both platform and created content will be accessible.
+At the end of the day, though, what this really means is getting into the habit of generating alternate text.

 Alternate text is one of the more important aspects of accessibility, yet is often overlooked.
 Tags on images - called alternate text, alt text, or alt text tags - are ways for a screenreader to interpert that image for a user.
 Without "alt" text on an image, a screenreader cannot do its a job fully.
 In all likelihood, it will just read the image's file name like "somepic2014.jpg."

 Examples of Alternate Text

 When you have an image you want to add to a page, discussion, or even assignment in Canvas - let's say, for instance, a mascot pup from the Australian War Memorial photo collection on Flickr: